-So, how do you SAFELY have a caloric deficit to lose body fat?
+So, how do you SAFELY lose body fat?

 - Become fat adapted so you can burn fat as fuel.
-You have to be capable of using your body fat reserves to replace the calories you won’t be eating as food.
+You have to be capable of using your body fat reserves to replace the fuel you won’t be eating as food.

 - Begin to lower your insulin levels by following the Ketogenic Diet.